A single addr in y is chosen for each addr in x. Matching is staged to

 addr_match_indexcreated byaddr_match_prepare()- zip_variants

-logical; fuzzy match to common ZIP code variants in
+logical; fuzzy match to common variants of x in y? (e.g., changing 4th or 5th digit)

 Value